isaksolheim/gesucht/README.md

 ```bash
 node index.js
 ```
 Once the bot is running, you'll need to provide a push endpoint to the Pub/Sub service in Google Cloud.
-Tools like ngrok can be used to expose the bot running locally.
+I use [ngrok](https://ngrok.com/docs) to expose the bot running locally.

 ## Author